amitav01/demo/README.md

-Some new changes has been made.
+Some more new changes has been made.